proiel/proiel-cli/README.md

 ## Development

-To contribute to development, check out the git repository from [GitHub](https://github.com/proiel/proiel-cli) and run `bin/setup` to install all development dependencies.
+To contribute to development, check out the git repository from [GitHub](https://github.com/proiel/proiel-cli) and run `bundle install` to install all development dependencies.
 Then run `rake` to run the tests.

 To install a development version of this gem, run `bundle exec rake install`.